ygarasab/acaimar-api/README.md

 ## 🔒 Security Notes

 - In production, set `authLevel` to `function` or `admin` in `function.json`
-- Store MongoDB connection strings in Azure Key Vault or App Settings
+- Store database connection strings in Azure Key Vault or App Settings
+- Use `DB_PROVIDER` environment variable to switch between MongoDB and CosmosDB
 - Enable CORS properly for your frontend domain
 - Use environment-specific connection strings